robhhr/instanews-app/README.md

 1. Clone or download repository
 2. Run `npm install`
-2. Open index.html to view the project
+2. Run `gulp` to see the project live
-3. Feel free to visualize the coding behind the website by opening the CSS and JS files
+3. Feel free to visualize the coding behind the website by opening the HTML, CSS and JS files
 4. The website has 3 main size breakpoints:

   - Mobile